scalar-labs/scalardb/docs/api-guide.md

 ## Administrative API

-This section explains how to execute administrative operations in Scalar DB.
+This section explains how to execute administrative operations with Administrative API in Scalar DB.
 You can execute administrative operations programmatically as follows, but you can also execute those operations through [Schema Loader](https://github.com/scalar-labs/scalardb/tree/master/schema-loader/README.md).

 ### Get a DistributedTransactionAdmin instance